Which Type of Nevada Business Entity Should I Use?

 Whether you already have a business in Nevada or want to start a business in the state of Nevada, you need to decide the best type of business entity in which to conduct business in the state.

 Corporations have been around forever.
-Shareholders own the company and have limited liability.
-The corporation is governed by a board of directors and the day to day operations are handled by the officers.
-However, corporations are subject to double taxation, unless they are treated as an S-corporation.
+Shareholders own the company.
+Their liability is limited.
+The company is governed by a board of directors and the day to day operations are handled by the officers, such as the president, treasurer, and secretary.